jnovinger/cosmpy/docs/wallets-and-keys.md

 # Wallets and Keys

 To make changes on a network, you will need to start sending transactions to it.
-This in tern involves managing private keys and addresses.
+This in turn involves managing private keys and addresses.
 Luckily, CosmPy makes this relatively straightforward.

 The following code outlines how to both generate a completely new private key and how to recover a previously generated one: